HopeTran/legal/governance-policy.md

 # Governance Policy

+_Last updated: 25-NOV 2018_

 Bitmark Distributed Node Software Project

 ## About the Project

-We expect you probably got here from bitmark.com.
+We expect you probably got here from https://bitmark.com.
 But just in case you didn't, the explanation of the Bitmark project is here: